zackerthescar/site-source/content/pages/about.md

 Outside of all that stuff, I'm just a guy who likes:
 - Retro computers, from mid-90s 486s to Sun workstations
 - Anything and everything about space
-- Music, from 80s thrash metal to chiptune
+- Music, from 80s thrash metal to chiptune, pop-punk to jazz.

 I think that's all about what I have to say about myself, really.
 It's really, _really_ difficult to write about, well, yourself, since there's only one